grafana/k6-docs/src/data/markdown/docs/01 guides/04 Test Types/05 Soak Testing.md

 incorrect configuration or infrastructure failures.
 Performance issues typically relate to incorrect database tuning, memory leaks, resource leaks or a large amount of data.

-With Soak test you can simulate days worth of traffic in only a few hours.
+With soak test you can simulate days worth of traffic in only a few hours.

 You typically run this test to:
- - Verify that your system doesn't suffer from bugs or memory leaks, which result in a crash or restart after several hours of operation
+ - Verify that your system doesn't suffer from bugs or memory leaks, which result in a crash or restart after several hours of operation.
  - Verify that expected application restarts don't lose requests.
  - Find bugs related to race-conditions that appear sporadically.
  - Make sure your database doesn't exhaust the allotted storage space and stops.
- - Make sure your logs don't exhaust the allotted disk storage
+ - Make sure your logs don't exhaust the allotted disk storage.
  - Make sure the external services you depend on don't stop working after a certain amount of requests are executed.